 - interview requests relating to NFRS press releases and news stories

 - requests from TV producers and documentary makers

 - information about incidents.
 Please note, we need the location of the incident before we can provide any details.
 The information shared will be in line with current legislation.

 Information we cannot help with:

-- specific details about an incident which would reveal sensitive, confidential information about a person.
+- specific details about an incident that would reveal sensitive, confidential information about a person.

 Engaging with us on social media